Gurrt/software-process/assignment-1/combined.md

 government, reported in June 2013 that there could be trouble with the goal of launching the website on the first of October 2013.

-On 10 September there was a panel of the House of Representatives who were hearing  among others consulting firm Leavitt Partners and contractor CGI.
+On 10 September, there was a panel of the House of Representatives who were hearing  among others consulting firm Leavitt Partners and contractor CGI.
 CGI stated during this hearing that it was on schedule for launching the website.
 On the other hand Leavitt Partners stated that the launch will be 'rocky' [4,